universal-ctags/citre/README.md

   is because Ctags "tags" format records much more abundant info than the etags "TAGS" format.

-  Also, notice that candidates with the "member" kind are put above the others because we are in a C source file, and the current symbol is after a dot.
+  Also, notice that candidates with "member" kind are put above the others because we are in a C source file, and the current symbol is after a dot.
   Citre guesses that you want a struct member.